faster-cpython/benchmarking-public/results/bm-20230516-3.12.0a7+-4f0355f/bm-20230516-pythonperf1-amd64-adr26-condvar-3.12.0a7+-4f0355f-vs-base.md

 | Geometric mean           | (ref)                                                                       | 1.01x faster                                                  |

 Benchmark hidden because not significant (16): pickle_list, deepcopy, pycparser, asyncio_tcp, python_startup, python_startup_no_site, 2to3, xml_etree_parse, sqlglot_normalize, deepcopy_reduce, meteor_contest, async_tree_memoization, bench_mp_pool, scimark_lu, create_gc_cycles, async_tree_io

+# HPT report

+- Reliability score: 99.83% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x